- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Here’s what the hotel has to say about that:

 The Joshua Ward House (The Merchant) “…was where Sheriff George Corwin lived and maintained his jail in the 1680s.
 It was Corwin’s self-appointed duty to interrogate anyone suspected of witchcraft, as well as carry out the accused’s death sentence.
 For this reason, our building has a reputation of its own for ghosts and mystery — even in a town full of intrigue and hauntings.
 Local legend has it that perhaps the spirits of a few innocent victims of Sheriff Corwin still roam our halls.”
-Spooky?
-Go stay there and find out!
+Spooky!

 Closest attractions: Restaurants, shops, Salem City Hall

 Those who are budget-minded will probably love the Hampton Inn Salem Boston.
 Hampton Inns, by Hilton, have a reputation for being clean, comfortable, affordable, and consistently reliable.
 Not only that, but this is a pet friendly hotel in Salem, so it’s an excellent choice if you’re traveling with your canine companion.